 Analytics & Target: Best Practices for Analysis Tutorial

 Open the Analytics & Target: Best Practices for Analysis tutorial, provided by Adobe Experience League.

-The following videos contain more information about the concepts discussed in this article.
+The following videos contain more information about the concepts discussed in this topic.

 Analytics for Target (A4T) (4:32)

-This video explains how to use Adobe Analytics as a reporting source in Adobe Target to drive the analysis of your optimization program.
+This video explains how to use Analytics as a reporting source in Target to drive the analysis of your optimization program.